 Quick Start Guide

 This guide will help you get up and running with the StarTree ThirdEye Community Edition on a local Kubernetes environment in a few minutes.
-For running it in AWS, visit Link

 For differences between StarTree ThirdEye Community Edition vs Enterprise Edition, visit: Link

 Watch this video to learn how to install StarTree Community Edition